 Course learning outcomes

-- The students are expected to map out the major trends of modern social theory and develop their own responses to the question of “what is theory and how theory can be useful?”.
+- Map out the major trends of modern social theory and develop their own responses to the question of “what is theory and how theory can be useful?”;

-- Reflectively evaluate the strengths and weaknesses of each theoretical school and to investigate their relevance to empirical analyses.
+- Reflectively evaluate the strengths and weaknesses of each theoretical school and to investigate their relevance to social reality and empirical analyses;

-- The students will hone their analytical skills through group discussion and paper writing.
+- Improve their analytical skills through group discussion and paper writing;

 - Synthesize theory with practice and acquire the tools required to be a social theorist.

 Ritzer, G. & Stepnisky, J. (2019).
 Contemporary Sociological Theory and Its Classical Roots: The Basics (5th edition).
 Thousand Oaks, CA; London, UK: Sage.*